-The MBA is a broadening degree that prepares students for managing business in a variety of areas.
-Students from all backgrounds and with various undergraduate degrees can earn an MBA.
+The USU Huntsman MBA prepares students to manage business in a variety of areas, setting them apart in their current career field or once they enter the workforce.
+Students from all backgrounds and undergraduate degrees can earn an MBA.

 A specialization is not required.

 The Professional MBA program does not offer specialization options.

 - Business Analytics: The competencies learned in the Business Analytics specialization focus on business intelligence, information systems strategy, and database design and mining.

 - Value Creation: This specialization focuses on strategy and venturing skills which are tremendous assets to companies that want managers capable of identifying and leading growth strategies.